Practicing Self-Care With a Mood Disorder

 Therapy

 Cognitive-behavioral therapy or CBT is a common form of therapy used in mood disorder treatment.
 CBT is a form of talk therapy proven effective for many mental health and substance use disorder treatment needs, including depression and bipolar disorders.
-During CBT sessions, a skilled therapist will work with your teen to examine and then reframe negative or harmful thoughts and behaviors by redirecting their emotions and actions into healthy, positive coping strategies.
+In CBT sessions, a therapist helps teens change negative thoughts and behaviors by teaching them healthy coping strategies.

 Medication